Spencer-0003/Syrim/README.md

 </div>

 ## Notice
 Due to Syrim being so early into development, there is no live version at the moment.
-We're hoping to have one up within the next 2 weeks.

 ## Self-hosting
 <div align="center">